 Grey bin waste

 Watch this video to see what happens to your grey bin waste.
+Use the controls in the top left corner for a 360-degree view.

 Garden waste is turned into soil enhancer.
 This is used for land restoration at the landfill site and for agricultural and horticultural purposes.